glomex/vast-ima-player/docs/README.md

 ## Limitations

-* In case you want to use non-linear ads within VMAP ad breaks you should not rely on the IMA built-in VMAP ad scheduling because it is buggy.
-Recommendation is to play individual ads instead.
+* In case you want to use a non-linear ad in front of a postroll VMAP ad break you should put an empty ad break at the end of the content to avoid that Google IMA preloads the postroll during non-linear ad, which lets the nonlinear ad disappear.

 ## Quick Start